 The RIS is relatively clear and concise but lacks depth of analysis for addressing the problem identified beyond the preferred time of use option.
 The panel considers that this RIS provides a sufficient basis for informed decisions on the preferred proposal, but not the alternative options.

-Legislative timeframes have limited the amount of research and consultation able to be undertaken and the RIS lacks analysis of Treaty of Waitangi implications, which the panel considers could be significant and should be explored further prior to legislation being progressed.
+Legislative timeframes have limited the amount of research and consultation able to be undertaken and the RIS lacks analysis of Treaty of Waitangi implications.